glasgowcompbio/GraphOmics/setup_guide.md

 ### 6. Install front-end dependencies

-Now we need to install the front-end dependencies of WebOmics.
-The Javascript packages required by WebOmics are managed by Node.js.
+Now we need to install the front-end dependencies of GraphOmics.
+The Javascript packages required by GraphOmics are managed by Node.js.
 First, install Node.js for your platform: https://nodejs.org/en.
 You can choose the LTS version for this.

 Once Node.js is installed, you need to get a package manager.
 Here we use Yarn (alternatively you can use npm).
 Below is the instructions for Ubuntu (for other platforms, refer to https://yarnpkg.com/en/docs/install).